-- Setting expectations with your groups about communication and response time during the first week of the semester (or as soon as groups are assigned) and contacting the TA or instructor if scheduling problems cannot be overcome. - Setting clear deadlines and holding yourself and each other accountable. - Determining the roles group members need to fulfill to successfully complete the project on time. - Developing a rapport prior to beginning the project (what prior experience are you bringing to the project, what are your strengths as they apply to the project, what do you like to work on?)
+- Setting expectations with your groups about communication and response time as soon as groups are assigned and contacting the TA or instructor if scheduling problems cannot be overcome. - Setting clear deadlines and holding yourself and each other accountable. - Determining the roles group members need to fulfill to successfully complete the project on time. - Developing a rapport prior to beginning the project (what prior experience are you bringing to the project, what are your strengths as they apply to the project, what do you like to work on?)